ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

 8. Click **Continue**.
 You're shown the monthly and prorated charges with a final chance to review order details.
 Click **Previous** if you want to change your order.
 9. Click the **I have read the Master Service Agreement** check box and click **Place Order**

-### Ordering an Encrypted Performance Storage Volume
+### Ordering a Performance Storage Volume

 1. From the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}, click **Storage**, **{{site.data.keyword.filestorage_short}}** OR from {{site.data.keyword.BluSoftlayer_full}} catalog click **Infrastructure** >** Storage** > **{{site.data.keyword.filestorage_short}}**.
 2. Click **Order {{site.data.keyword.filestorage_short}}**.
 3. Select **Performance** from the **Select Storage Type** list.
 4. Click **Location** and select your data center.

-    -  Ensure that the new Storage is added in the same location as the original.
+   Ensure that the new Storage is added in the same location as the original.
+   {:important}
 5. Select your billing options.
 You can choose between hourly and monthly billing.
 6. Select the radio button next to the appropriate **Storage Size**.
 6. Enter the IOPS in the **Specify IOPS** field.